eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcetapproval.md

 <img src="/assets/img/approvalcondorcetmeme2.jpg" alt="Approval is the cool Condorcet method" style="width:100%; max-width:600px;">

+## Conclusion

-Another way to look at it is that Approval voting is a Condorcet method that changes the question from asking voters for a ranking which may or may not accurately reflect their preferences in one-on-one elections into a simpler question: who do you consent to govern you?
+In conclusion, Approval voting is a Condorcet method that changes the question from asking voters for a ranking which may or may not accurately reflect their preferences in one-on-one elections into a simpler, and arguably more important, question: who do you consent to govern you?

 The latter question is binary and well defined.
 And because it is binary, it is impossible to induce a Condorcet paradox.
 If you are a fellow Condorcetist who scoffs that this question is *too* restrictive, then I reject that your arbitrary restriction is any less arbitrary than mine.
+While yours certainly allows for more complex expression of preferences, it also allows for the possibility of cycles and paradoxes, which can lead to less legitimate outcomes.
 Mine, however, has the following benefits:

 1. Making the system far more practical for voters and administrators
 2. Always defines and elects a Condorcet winner